Welcome to our research pages. You will find that we are inter-disciplinary, collaborative, creative and critical.

 Our key strengths are the work of our staff in digital culture, media and persuasive communication and creative theory and practice (practice-as-research).

-We have particularly strong relationships within the creative industries sector in Wales, and also engage with the creative economy more generally, within the UK and beyond.
+We have particularly strong relationships within the media and creative industries sector in Wales, and also engage with the creative economy more generally, within the UK and beyond.
 This informs several aspects of our research activities, as well as helping to promote our work.
 At a community level, we regularly participate in projects and developments that not only give valuable opportunities to our students, but also help in terms of overall impact and awareness of our activities.
 The companies and organisations with whom we have collaborated recently include BAFTA Cymru, independent TV company Cwmni Da, NoFit State Circus and Carers Outreach.